rleuneRT/dev_process/github_accounts.md

 We define 2 types of organizations

-### Product github organization (prodorg)
+### Product GitHub organization (prodorg)

-- Repo's's inside which to develop a product
+- Groups repositories related to the development of a product
 - Typically code repositories or the home repository

-### Project github organization (projorg)
+### Project GitHub organization (projorg)
-- repo's inside which to manage projects or customers or sales
+- Groups repositoris related to the management of projects, customers or sales
-- github is an amazing tool to store all kinds of processes
+- GitHub is an amazing tool to store all kinds of processes, next to just code
-- as you can see in the section about repo's we use this for a lot of purposes.
+- As you can see in the section about repo's we use this for a lot of purposes
 - THERE IS NO CODE IN PROJORG